You enable and configure certificate authentication from the vRealize Automation administration console Directories Management feature.

 Add the certificate authentication method to the default access policy.Navigate to Edit Default Policy to edit the default policy rules and add Certificate and make it the first authentication method for the default policy.
 Certificate must be first authentication method listed in the policy rule, otherwise certificate authentication fails.and click

 When Certificate Authentication is configured, and the service appliance is set up behind a load balancer, make sure that the Directories Management connector is configured with SSL pass-through at the load balancer and not configured to terminate SSL at the load balancer.
-This configuration ensures that the SSL handshake is between the connector and the client to pass the certificate to the connector.
+This configuration ensures that the SSL handshake is between the connector and the client in order to pass the certificate to the connector.